How to Get ISO 27001 Certified: A Practical Starting Guide

 Treat each wave as an experiment.
 Where guides work and tickets fall, scale the pattern to other regions or teams.
 Where they fail, look again at the process or configuration rather than simply adding more instructions.

 For CIOs and IT leaders balancing daily operations with long-term transformation, this approach helps reduce unnecessary support demand without limiting what teams can achieve.
-It allows organisations to manage SaaS sprawl while keeping productivity and innovation moving forward.
+It allows organisations to overcome SaaS sprawl while keeping productivity and innovation moving forward.

 SaaS sprawl creates overlapping tools, inconsistent processes, and fragmented user experiences.
 People get confused about which tool or path to use and log tickets for help.
 Each extra application adds configuration quirks and edge cases that surface as "how do I…?" requests.